 Weatherproof Your Home

 It’s important to weatherproof your home during the spring and all year long, in general.
 Caulk off any doors or windows that have cracks or holes that allow outside air and moisture to get into your home.
 Doing this can save precious air indoors and prevent heat or air conditioning from seeping out.
 Your home will feel more comfortable and you will stop throwing away money on your energy bills in the process.
+It will also help to get clip on blinds for upvc windows to further cool down your house.

 Replace Your Old Windows